google/wire/docs/guide.md

 ### Struct Providers

-Structs can also be marked as providers.
-Use the `wire.Struct` function to inject a struct type and tell the injector which field(s) should be injected.
+Structs can be constructed using provided types.
+Use the `wire.Struct` function to construct a struct type and tell the injector which field(s) should be injected.
 The injector will fill in each field using the provider for the field's type.
-For a given struct type `S`, this would provide both `S` and `*S`.
+For the resulting struct type `S`, `wire.Struct` provides both `S` and `*S`.
 For example, given the following providers:

 ```go
 type Foo int